pyodide/pyodide-blog/content/posts/jspi.md

     logInt(res);
 }
 ```
+We can't use libc functions like `printf` because we are compiling to target
+`wasm32-unknown-unknown` which comes with no libc implementation.
+Instead we use
+this custom `logString()` function which we will define in JavaScript.

-We compile and link this C file with clang.
-We compile with
+We compile and link this C file with clang with
 ```sh
 clang -I../include -target wasm32-unknown-unknown -Wl,--no-entry -nostdlib -O2 \
     basic.c -o basic.wasm